temporalio/documentation/docs-src/cloud/migration.md

 - **Migrate Workflow Executions:** There are different approaches for new, running, and completed Workflow Executions.
   - **New Workflow Executions:** After you’ve updated your Client connection code, Temporal Cloud will automatically be responsible for all new Workflow Executions.
   - **Running Workflow Executions:** Short-running Workflows can often be drained and then started again on Temporal Cloud.
 Long-running Workflows that cannot be drained and might require you to implement more code changes to pass the state of the currently running Workflow to Temporal Cloud.
   - **Completed Workflow Executions:** Completed Workflow Execution History cannot yet be migrated to Temporal Cloud.
-This is [in development](#multi-cluster-replication).

 ### Updating Client connection code in your Workers